mikewesthad/navmesh/README.md

 - There are probably optimization tricks to do when dealing with certain types of shapes.
 E.g. we are using axis-aligned boxes for the polygons and it is dead simple to calculate if a point is inside one of those...
 - Investigate [Points-of-Visibility](http://www.david-gouveia.com/portfolio/pathfinding-on-a-2d-polygonal-map/) pathfinding to compare speed
 - Using ES6 is probably suboptimal for performance
+- Check against tilemap that is larger than the screen

 ## References